 Thus, thus with hallow’d foot I touch the ground,

 With thousand blessings by thy fortune crown’d.

 He goes on to say that he is “ravished in spirit”.
 He is so excited by all the possibilities that await him, it is as if his body has been racked and ravished.
-This is a word which is also used in connection to sex.
+This is a word that is also used in connection to sex.
 Therefore, also relates to the use of the word pregnant in the second line.
 The speaker also describes how he is flying to London, rather than simply traveling there.
 He is so excited, he feels he is moving through the sky like a bird.
 In the fourth line he refers to London as his place of “nativity.”
 To the speaker, his journey to London is like a religious pilgrimage.
 It is of religious importance.

-In the fifth line of ‘His Return to London’he states that the ground his foot touches, when he arrives in London is “hollowed”.
+In the fifth line of ‘His Return to London’ he states that the ground his foot touches when he arrives in London is “hollowed”.
 This connects directly to the idea that London is spiritually important to him.
-Then, in the sixth line there is a reference to a crown.
+Then, in the sixth line, there is a reference to a crown.
 Again, this has religious connotations.
 But, it also has secular ones, as London is the seat of the English monarch.
-In the next lines it becomes clear that the speaker has a very idealistic image of what Landon is.
+In the next lines, it becomes clear that the speaker has a very idealistic image of what Landon is.